Azure/azure-powershell/src/Storage/Storage.Management/help/New-AzStorageFileSASToken.md

 ### -File
 Specifies a **CloudFile** object.
-You can create a cloud file or obtain one by using the Get-AzureStorageFile cmdlet.
+You can create a cloud file or obtain one by using the Get-AzStorageFile cmdlet.

 ```yaml
 Type: Microsoft.WindowsAz.Storage.File.CloudFile